Procrastination is bad, right?

 Passive procrastination is chronically avoiding responsibility.
 When you sit around doing nothing at all, letting life pass you by without engaging, your lack of action becomes a problem and you need to make changes.
 You might actually be depressed.

-However, when someone delays a response by three days, a week, or more, they have crossed the line from intentionally managing delay to avoiding the issue altogether—passive procrastination.
+However, when someone delays a response by three days, a week, or longer, they have crossed the line from intentionally managing delay to avoiding the issue altogether—passive procrastination.

 Identify Negative Procrastination

-If you are the person on the team that chronically misses deadlines, putting unnecessary pressures on your team members and making everyone around you annoyed and anxious, it might be time to reevaluate your priorities.
+If you are the person on the team that chronically misses deadlines, puts unnecessary pressure on your team members, and makes everyone around you annoyed and anxious: it might be time to reevaluate your priorities.

 If there are consistently negative consequences to your missing deadlines and delaying life, then it’s time to act.